YisusChrist/pybacker/README.md

 See [Contributing](.github/CONTRIBUTING.md) for more details.

+## License

+`pybacker` is released under the [GPL-2.0 License](https://opensource.org/license/gpl-2-0).

 ## Credits

 > **Note**
-Credits to [Julynx](https://github.com/Julynx) for creating the script.
+> Credits to [Julynx](https://github.com/Julynx) for creating the script.
 I only make improvements in his code based on my preferences to customize it.